HackerYou/HYFallBootcamp2014/4-Wordpress/week8/day1/1-custom_post_types_fields.md

 ![](http://wes.io/UMCP/content)

-**Note: There are many different kinds of fields availble here.
+**Note: There are many different kinds of fields available here.
 You should take some time to try each one and see what they produce.**

 When finished, click "Close Field" at the bottom and repeat for the client name field and click **publish**.